gdbroman/broman.blog/posts/nietzsche.md

 The less I have of these the more I think I need God.

+I would rather suffer and be in your bosom than happy and not know you.

+Suffering reminds me of You.

+Has he got lost or hiding?
+Is he on voyage?

 What if I were smiling?

-Has he got lost or hiding?
-Has he gone on a voyage?

 ---